nepathyaorg/network-programming/Ashok-Damase/Assignment/Unit1/answer.md

 ![Client-Server Architecture](Client-server-model.svg.png)

+---

-## Question 2: Factors to Be Considered When Designing Software
+## Question 2: What are the factors to be considered when designing a software?

 ### a.
 Understanding User Needs:
 - **Functional Requirements:** Define what the software must do.